-The function of the Locational Pricing Calculator (LPC) is to determine the Real-Time LMP values and Ancillary Service clearing prices on a five minute basis.
 The LPC calculates LMPs for each of the PJM nodes in the state estimator model and for interface busses used as a proxy for transfers to and from PJM and external control areas.
 The Real-Time LMPs are defined as the cost to serve the next increment of load at each node bus location for the current system, taking into account eligible resource real-time offer prices and the buses' location with respect to transmission limitations and incremental system losses.

-The LPC is an incremental linear optimization program that is formulated to jointly optimize and price energy and reserves.
+The LPC is an incremental linear optimization program that is formulated to jointly optimize and price both energy and reserves.
 The objective is to minimize the cost function including the cost of energy and reserves subject to the power balance constraint, the Synchronized and Primary Reserve requirements, specific generator and demand resource operating limitations, transaction MW limits, and any transmission constraints that currently exist on the system and a normalized distribution of system losses to a network location.

-Every 5 minutes the LPC will calculate:
+Every 5 minutes the LPC calculates:

-- Locational Marginal Prices (LMPs) - Synchronized Reserve Market Clearing Prices (SRMCPs) - Non-Synchronized Reserve Market Clearing Prices (NSRMCPs) - Regulation Market Clearing Prices (RMCPs) - Regulation Market Performance Clearing Price (RMPCP), which are used to derive the Regulation Market Capability Clearing Price (RMCCP)
+- Locational Marginal Prices (LMPs) - Synchronized Reserve Market Clearing Prices (SRMCPs) - Non-Synchronized Reserve Market Clearing Prices (NSRMCPs) - Regulation Market Clearing Prices (RMCPs) and Regulation Market Performance Clearing Price (RMPCP), which are then used to derive the Regulation Market Capability Clearing Price (RMCCP)

-Each clearing price is calculated as the cost to serve the next MW of demand for each individual product considering its impact on the others.
-For example, LMPs are calculated such that they reflect the cost to serve the next MW of energy demand in each location while considering the impact of that additional MW of energy on the ability to meet the Primary and Synchronized Reserve requirements.
-This method of calculation of LMPs is consistent with the joint optimization of energy and reserves performed and will ensure consistency between LMPs and dispatch directives.
+Each energy and reserve clearing price is calculated as the cost to serve the next MW of demand for each individual product considering its impact on the others.
+For example, LMPs are calculated such that they reflect the cost to serve the next MW of energy demand in each location while considering the impact of that additional MW of energy on the ability to meet the Primary Reserve and Synchronized Reserve Requirements.
+This method of calculation of LMPs is consistent with the joint optimization of energy and reserves.
+Regulation clearing prices are calculated as the cost of the last resource committed to meet the Regulation requirement, as further described in section 3.